owen-od/Filmophile/README.md

 ## Project demo

-A video demo of the project is available on Youtube at the following url [link](https://youtu.be/ejVU74tAG0g)
+A video demo of the project is available on Youtube at the following url: [link](https://youtu.be/ejVU74tAG0g)